duparq/hwa/atmel/avr/examples/diabolo/README.md

    with __automatic detection of baudrate__ so that no baudrate has to be hardcoded in the project and __no crystal__ is required on the target;

- * validity of applicapion code and communicapion messages are checked with a __16-bit CRC__.
+ * validity of applicapion code and communication messages are checked with a __16-bit CRC__.

 The source code of Diabolo is in the `atmel/avr/examples/diabolo/` directory.